radcamp/radcamp.github.io/AF-Biota/06_RAxML_API.md

 import toytree                   ## tree plotting
 ```

-Now create a raxml object.
+Now create a RAxML object.
 The only required argument to initialize the object is a phylip formatted sequence file.
 In this example we provide a name and working directory as well:

 ```python
 rax = ipa.raxml(